 When determining what is in a child best interest the Court will consider several variables.
 These include each parent’s ability to care for the child, the source of any conflict between the parents, whether one parent has become violent since the last court order, the mental and physical fitness of each parent, as well as other factors.
 In analyzing these facts the Court will consider hard evidence such as police records, phone records, witness testimony, and items which can actually be documented.
 The Court will not consider the other parent to be “bad” simply because the parent seeking custody says so.
 Hiring a lawyer to help you present your case is, therefore, crucial.

-Lindsey Sharp is a Melbourne child custody attorney who handles cases where the custodial arrangement requires a change.
-Once retained she will immediately begin drafting the Supplemental Petition for a Change of Child Custody and will request an emergency hearing if the facts warrant it.
-Once the initial hearing has been held then she will use the discovery process to gather evidence in support of your request.
+Lindsey Sharp and Deborah Dye are Melbourne child custody attorneys who handle cases where the custodial arrangement requires a change.
+Once retained they will immediately begin drafting the Supplemental Petition for a Change of Child Custody and will request an emergency hearing if the facts warrant it.
+Once the initial hearing has been held then they will use the discovery process to gather evidence in support of your request.
 This may include drug test records if there are allegations of substance abuse, police reports if the other parent has been arrested, and other documentation which will build your case.
-Should the matter not settle then she will aggressively represent you at trial and take steps to ensure that you know what to expect from the process.
+Should the matter not settle then our firm will aggressively represent you at trial and take steps to ensure that you know what to expect from the process.
 Such steps include promptly returning phone calls, quickly responding to emails, and providing you with copies of all court documents.
-Lindsey understands that nothing is more serious than a matter involving your children.
-She will take your case seriously.
+Lindsey and Deborah understand that nothing is more serious than a matter involving your children.
+They will take your case seriously.

 We also service clients in the Brevard County cities of Titusville, Cocoa, Palm Bay, Grant, Valkaria, and Rockledge, as well as in the Indian River County areas of Fellsmere, Sebastian, Vero Beach, Indian River Shores, and Orchid.

-Melbourne lawyer providing affordable services in change of child custody cases
+Melbourne lawyers providing affordable services in change of child custody cases

 Your children are your biggest cause for concern.
 You should not also be concerned about how to pay for your legal representation.
-Lindsey handles most change of custody cases for a set flat fee.
-This means that you will not receive a large unexpected bill each month, that your services will be affordable, and that you will still receive quality assistance from your lawyer.
+Lindsey and Deborah handle most change of custody cases for a set flat fee.
+This means that you will not receive a large unexpected bill each month, that our services will be affordable, and that you will still receive quality assistance from your lawyer.
 Call our Melbourne office today.